- Installing Security Suite

 Login Attempts Lifetime (Days).
 Here you can choose for how long the login info will be stored on your server and in the 'Account Logger' grid.
 The data will be removed from the database once the specified number of days has passed.

 Is Export Enabled.
-This setting allows you to export file automatically before the data is removed from the server.
+This setting exports file automatically before the data is removed from the server.
 Files are stored under the var/export folder.

-The Security Suite extension provides log truncation rules that allow you to delete the data older than the lifetime value specified.
+The Security Suite extension provides log truncation rules that delete the data older than the lifetime value specified.
 Logs are stored on the server under the var/export folder.